 In the financial/banking/fintech or cryptocurrencies sector, the main needs covered with any of Mobbeel’s digital identity verification solutions are regulatory compliance (especially in opening accounts), improvement in user experience, greater security, reduction of contact in face-to-face procedures and increased agility in the customer service process.

-In Travel / Tourism / Hotels, you could find improvement in user experience, an increased agility in check-in processes, the reduction of contact in face-to-face procedures, and the signing of documents digitally.
+Some improvements to Travel / Tourism / Hotels are to provide a convenient user experience, increase agility in check-in processes, reduce contact in face-to-face procedures, and the signing of documents digitally.

 In Telecommunications, they are the regulatory compliance in the hiring of new products or SIM cards, the improvements in user experience, the greater security, the increased agility, and the prevention of identity theft fraud.

-In Real Estate, they are the facilitation in the management of the process of signing documents through their digitisation and verification of the identity of sellers or landlords.
+The facilitation in the management of the process of signing documents through their digitisation and verification of the identity of sellers or landlords are some of the advantages of using AES in Real Estate.

 If you are looking to solve some of the problems that we have previously exposed, do not hesitate to contact us and discover what our technology can do for you.